mattetti/mattetti.github.com.old/source/_posts/2013-01-30-omniauth-and-google-apps.markdown

 ---

 Today I struggled to get [OmniAuth](https://github.com/intridea/omniauth) and [Google apps](https://developers.google.com/accounts/docs/OpenID) to work properly together.
-I just wanted to add authentication to my application and restrict access to onl my Google Apps domain users.
+I just wanted to add authentication to my application and restrict access to only my Google Apps domain users.
 I was hoping it would be straight forward since I could use Google's OpenID service.

 Turns out it wasn't that hard, but the lack of documentation made me